Add support for digital object CSV import/export for authority records

 I can confirm that running a CLI authority-record CSV import on Ubuntu does not automatically update the index.
 You have to manually run the php symfony search:populate CLI task for the imported authority records to show up on the Browse > Authority Records page.
 UPDATE: Using the --index flag when running the CLI task fixes this but the index update is still incomplete as reported for the GUI import below:

 For the GUI authority-record CSV import it does appear to do some basic but incomplete indexing.
 The imported authority records do show up on the Browse > Authority Records page but is incomplete (the Authorized Form of Name shows incorrectly as "Untitled" and the history snippet and dates of existence are missing.
 If you follow the link to the detailed view page for that authority record this information is there (so it made it to the database) but it once again requires running the php symfony search:populate CLI task to update the Browse > Authority Records page correctly.

-#15 Updated by Peter Van Garderen 7 months ago
+#15 Updated by Peter Van Garderen about 2 years ago

 The file path digital object upload is not working on CentOS for either the GUI or CLI import task.
 When using the Vagrant Ubuntu distro the CSV file path option works using /vagrant/file.jpg however on CentOS neither an absolute path (e.g. /usr/share/nginx/atom/csvimports/file.jpg) nor a relative path (e.g. csvimports/file.jpg) seem to be working.

-#17 Updated by Mike Cantelon 7 months ago
+#17 Updated by Mike Cantelon about 2 years ago

 - Assignee changed from Mike Cantelon to Peter Van Garderen